Fashion Sakala bags gear up as Rangers claim win at St Mirren - ExBulletin

 The changes did little to put off the buddies who were working hard to get a lifeline in the game.

-However, after firing a shot wide of the target from outside the box, Colak fired the ball in from close range, after Todd Cantwells’ corner from the right was grazed by Nicolas Raskin, before being cheered on by Rangers supporters behind the goal. .
+However, after firing a shot wide of the target from outside the box, Colak fired the ball in from close range, after Todd Cantwell’s corner from the right was grazed by Nicolas Raskin, before being cheered by Rangers supporters behind the goal. .

 |